Main Menu

 This guide provides a comprehensive, modern understanding of sports-related tendinopathy.
 We will move beyond outdated concepts and explore the true causes, the continuum of tendon pathology, and the evidence-based treatment strategies—centered on load management and specific exercises—that are essential for a successful recovery and a durable return to sport.

 ⚠️ Medical Disclaimer: This content is for informational purposes only and does not constitute professional medical advice, nor is it a substitute for professional medical consultation.
-It is strongly emphasized that you must consult a licensed physician before undertaking any treatment to ensure a proper and accurate evaluation of your individual condition and safety.
+It is strongly emphasized that you must consult a licensed physician or physical therapist before undertaking any treatment to ensure a proper and accurate evaluation of your individual condition and safety.

 Medical illustration showing the degenerative process of sports-related tendinopathy in a tendon